Galapagos Wildlife: Diverse, Unique, and Evolutionarily Extraordinary

 UNPARALLELED VARIETY: Visiting the Galapagos is like walking into a wildlife documentary with penguins, seals, whale sharks, giant tortoises, flamingos, marine iguanas, blue-footed boobies, hawks—the list of animals that live in the Galapagos is endless.
 Here, visitors can truly get up close and personal with some of the planet’s rarest wildlife.

 ENDEMIC SPECIES: Despite the incredible variety, the natural value of the Galapagos does not lie in diversity.
 In fact, it's just the opposite!
 Galapagos is a harsh, remote land, and the species that arrived here did not survive by diversifying, but rather by evolving specific traits to fill a certain niche in the environment.
-Today, an estimated 200 endemic animal species inhabit the islands, with new ones being discovered every year!
+Today, an estimated 200 endemic animal species inhabit the islands, and scientists discover new ones every year!

 UNDERWATER PARADISE: The Galapagos Islands are located near the equator, yet they receive cool ocean currents.
 This makes for a perfect mix of warm, nutrient-rich water, which attracts an unparalleled variety of sea life.
 The result is a scuba diver's or snorkeler's paradise!